ricksonoliveira/asset_tracker/README.md

 mix test
 ```

-Test Coverage
+**Test Coverage**

 To check the test coverage, use:

 ``` bash
 mix coveralls
 ```

-You'll be presented with a comprehensive report, showcasing the test coverage for each module and function, such as this one bellow:
+You'll be presented with a comprehensive report, showcasing the test coverage for each module and function, such as the one bellow:

 ```bash
 .........................